 Once the photography is complete, your images will be securely saved and uploaded to your Electronic Patient Record.
+Images taken on the Skin Analytics device will be encrypted and electronically transferred, by secure means, so they can be analysed by DERM.
+The software will then provide a recommendation on whether the lesion needs to be seen by a UHB dermatologist.
 The Dermatology team will assess the report and review your clinical photographs.
-They will then contact you, usually within 6 - 8 weeks of your appointment, to advise if you need to come into hospital for further treatment.
+They will then contact you, usually within 21 working days, to advise if you need to come into hospital for further treatment.